 At Anthony’s, take in not one but three fire pits as the sun sets.
-This is really important for early and late season shows when evening temperatures drop into the 30s and 40s.
+This is really important for early and late season diners when evening temperatures drop into the 30s and 40s.
 Located near the pedestrian footbridge, Anthony’s patio offers spectacular views of the Deschutes and the Cascades.

 Looking to enjoy the sunset with a great Northwest cab or red blend?
 Cozy up on Va Piano’s back patio which looks out over the river almost directly across from the Les Schwab Amphitheater.
 Call ahead on concert night as their wine club – which is phenomenal, by the way – usually has events centered around shows.

-One of our favorite new patio options in Bend is at Boxwood Kitchen.
+Another great patio options in Bend is at Boxwood Kitchen.
 (You may have read about them in The New York Times!)
 On warmer days Boxwood rolls up its sliding wall, giving its entire space an open and Mediterranean feel.
 Their patio, which is anchored by gorgeous flower boxes, makes for a great pre- or post-concert cocktail.
 We really, really enjoy their El Rey cocktail made with jalapeno-infused tequila, cucumber and lime.

 Farthest up river, south of the footbridge, is Red Robin and its wraparound deck.
 Diners can take in all the activity at the Old Mill District from Red Robin’s outdoor seating, including joggers and walkers on both sides of the river trail and the constant flow of kayakers and canoers during the warmer months.
-The perfect option for parents wanting to catch a little bit of music while the little ones have unlimited fries and milkshakes to keep them busy.
+The perfect option for parents wanting to catch a little bit of music on LSA concert nights while the little ones have unlimited fries and milkshakes to keep them busy.